elven-js/elvenjs-website/src/docs/recipes.md

 ElvenJS.storage.get('signature')
 ```

 Then you will need to send three things to your backend, the signature, the token, and your public wallet address.
-On the backend, you will need to use erdjs and a couple of operations described in the link above to verify the signature.
+On the backend, you will need to use sdk-js and a couple of operations described in the link above to verify the signature.

 ### Working demos